Lyor Cohen: Murder Inc. Records raid

-In January 2003 the offices of Murder Inc. Records at Island Def Jam were raided by a joint task force of the NYPD and the FBI as part of a federal probe of label founder Irv Gotti's ties to drug lord Kenneth "Supreme" McGriff.
-Of particular interest to authorities was an Island Def Jam payment of $500,000 to a company fronted by McGriff.
-In 2005, Gotti was acquitted of all charges, as was Cohen, who had also testified.
+In January 2003 the offices of Murder Inc. Records at Island Def Jam were raided by the Federal Bureau of Investigation and the New York City Police Department as part of an investigation into alleged ties between label founder Irv Gotti and drug trafficker Kenneth McGriff.

+In 2005 Gotti and Cohen were acquitted of all charges related to the investigation.